mdbtxt1

 Source Code

-ries was first created for Linux1, but it also compiles in Mac OS X, Windows with the MinGW compiler tools, or in Visual C++ with fairly minimal effort.
-It uses only the standard C math and stdio libraries.
+ries was first created for Linux1, but it also compiles in Mac OS X. It uses only the standard C math and stdio libraries.
 The source code is distributed under GPL 2.0.
 You can also get the manpage source.
 If you don't already have a copy, you should also retrieve the GNU General Public License version 2.0, which defines the terms under which this source code is made available to you, here.

 RIES Source Code Files: